drumboy02/working-with-files/README.md

 sorted_char_histogram.py uses a different method to count the number and frequency of characters, sorts them into descending order and writes them to a new file.

+eval_student_results.py prompts the user for the name of a text file containing student scores, reads the contents, counts the sum of scores for each student and prints a report.